EPIGRAPH: Qur’an (4:157-158):

 and personal accountability, here and now.

-with God, not in identity, sect, or ancestral legacy.
+relationship with God, not in identity, sect, or ancestral legacy.

 Aamir Yazdani